Newborn hearing screening

 People with hearing, dizziness and balance problems can find expert help at the Mayo Clinic Division of Audiology.
 The clinic has one of the largest audiology practices in the world, with over 30 audiologists committed to providing individualized, comprehensive care at campuses in Arizona, Minnesota and Florida.
-In Iowa, Wisconsin and Minnesota, Mayo Clinic Health System locations bring Mayo Clinic audiology services to more than 60 communities.
+In Iowa, Wisconsin and Minnesota, the Mayo Clinic Health System brings audiology services to more than 60 communities.

 Cochlear implant test

 Each year, more than 21,000 people with various forms of hearing loss are diagnosed and treated at Mayo Clinic.
 Our audiology specialists are experienced with hearing and balance problems, from the common to the serious and complex.
 They listen to you before arriving at a diagnosis and proposing solutions using the most current technology.
 They are trained and certified by the American Speech-Language-Hearing Association (ASHA), use best practices and adhere to the ASHA code of ethics.

 Our audiologists are supported by hearing aid technicians who are highly skilled in the maintenance and repair of hearing aids.